Maria Kalesnikava: Political activity

-Kalesnikava in her interviews always emphasized that she wasn’t any kind of ‘protest leader’ and never took part in the meetings' organization.
-In that time Belarusian opposition pursued the idea that all citizens were protest leaders and everyone was responsible for his country’s future.
-She visited protest meetings as a private person, via mass media she asked both citizens and law enforcement to preserve peace.
+Kalesnikava in her interviews always emphasized that she wasn't any kind of 'protest leader' and never took part in the meetings' organization.
+In that time the Belarusian opposition pursued the idea that all citizens were protest leaders and everyone was responsible for his country's future.
+She visited protest meetings as a private person; via mass media she asked both citizens and law enforcement to preserve peace.

 On 18 August 2020, Kalesnikava joined the 7-member presidium of Coordination Council.
 On 19 August, she was selected as one of the main board members.

-By mid-August Tikhanovskaya and Tsepkalo were forced by authorities to leave the country.
-Meanwhile, Kolesnikova stated to the media that she by no means would leave Belarus because she felt it was deeply personal not to flee while her colleagues and friends were jailed under unlawful charges.
+By mid-August Tsikhanouskaya and Tsepkalo were forced by authorities to leave the country.
+Meanwhile, Kalesnikava stated to the media that she by no means would leave Belarus because she felt it was deeply personal not to flee while her colleagues and friends were jailed under unlawful charges.

-On 31 August 2020, Kalesnikova announced the start of a new political party ‘Razam’ that she intended to make a democratic tool to protect human rights in the country.
+On 31 August 2020, Kalesnikova announced the start of a new political party, Razam, that she intended to make a democratic tool to protect human rights in the country.